cheickmec/Todo-List-Program/README.md

 			It does not take any argument.
 Adding any text after it will result in no action.
 		*add : this command takes a text as argument and adds it to the bottom of the list.
 			If no argument is provided, no action will be taken.

-Design Approach:

-	An object oriented design pattern is adopted to implement the program.